 Navigation auf uzh.ch

-How can we look into tiny things, such as nerve connections?
+How can we look at tiny things, such as nerve connections?

-In this project, we establish laboratory techniques and microscopy approaches to be able to visualize nerve connections in different model systems.
-For example, we are using a special preparation tool to expand tissues up to 20 times.
+In this project, we establish laboratory techniques and microscopy approaches to be able to visualize neural networks and connections between neurons in different model systems.
+For example, we are using a special protocol to expand tissues up to 20 times.
 We are applying these techniques to investigate the effects on neural circuit formation of gene variants causing neurodevelopmental disorders such as autism.

-The project EXPAND combines Expansion Microscopy (ExM), a method that expands biological samples up to 20 times, with other super-resolution microscopy approaches to investigate chemical synapses and neural circuits an the nanometer scale.
-Moreover, neural circuits will be imaged in large samples with increased resolution by combining ExM with mesoscale selective plane illumination microscopy (mesoSPIM).
-This allows us to bridge the gap between the subsynaptic and the neural circuit level and to elucidate how gene variants causing neurodevelopmental disorders (e.g. FOXP1) affect neural circuit architecture across spatial scales.
+The project EXPAND combines Expansion Microscopy (ExM), a method that expands biological samples up to 20 times, with other super-resolution microscopy approaches to investigate chemical synapses and neural circuits at the nanometer scale.
+Moreover, we image neural circuits in large samples with increased resolution by combining ExM with mesoscale selective plane illumination microscopy (mesoSPIM).
+This allows us to bridge the gap between the subsynaptic and the neural circuit level and to elucidate how gene variants causing neurodevelopmental disorders affect neural circuit architecture across spatial scales.

 Principal investigators: Martin Müller, Esther Stoeckli, Anita Rauch

-PhD students: Nasrin Bollmohr, Marta Brasili, Lisa Kistler, Hanna Yeliseyeva
+PhD students: Nasrin Bollmohr, Marta Brasili, Hanna Yeliseyeva

 Platforms: mesoSPIM